Alan Dell: The Dance Band Days

 Dell's most celebrated programme, The Dance Band Days, ran from 1969 (initially on Radio 1) until 1995 and, in later years, did so in a sequence on Monday evenings with Dell's "other side", The Big Band Sound.
 The former included recordings by the likes of Jack Hylton, Ambrose, Henry Hall, Geraldo and other British dance band leaders.
 The main elements of these programmes were retained for a number of years after Dell's death, in a Sunday night programme introduced on Radio 2 by Malcolm Laycock.
 DJ John Peel, known for his promotion of progressive rock and other cutting-edge music, was an admirer of Dell's broadcasting style and regularly pointed his listeners to Dell's dance-band show.

 Other work for the BBC

 Though Dell mostly presented programmes of music from the dance band and swing eras, he was also an early presenter of Pick of the Pops in 1956 and, in his later years, of Sounds Easy, a Sunday afternoon programme on Radio 2 which was notable for its attention to the recordings of Frank Sinatra and Peggy Lee (both of whom he pre-deceased) and Henry Mancini with the "Mancini moment".
 Dell won a 1983 Grammy Award in the Best Historical Album category for The Tommy Dorsey/Frank Sinatra Sessions - Vols.
 1, 2 & 3.
-Dell provided the sleeve notes for Dance Bands UK (1988), a BBC compact disc of stereophonic transfers by sound engineer, Robert Parker (1936–2004) for the Australian Broadcasting Corporation.
+Dell provided the sleeve notes for the mid-1980 British EMI CD re-releases of Sinatra's records, and Dance Bands UK (1988), a BBC compact disc of stereophonic transfers by sound engineer, Robert Parker (1936–2004) for the Australian Broadcasting Corporation.